cmuslima/CurriculumLearning/README.md

 config.py file is where you specify all the parameters + hyperparameters, then this file will execute the training and evaluation loop for the teacher.

+Implentation only works for tabular problems. #todo upload DDPG and PPO agents for Minigrid Four Rooms and Fetch Reach.